 Comparing attributable cases

-The total attributable cases reduced by 9,103 (6.4%) cases when compared to the main paper (TableTable 4Table 4).
-By living location, urbanized areas had the largest reduction of 8,040 (6.8%) cases while rural areas had the least reduction by 514 (3.6%) cases attributable to NO2 exposure.
-By income group, the highest income group also had the largest decrease in attributable cases by 2.994 (8.5%) and the lowest income group had the least decrease by 58 (1%) cases.
-The state of California had the largest decrease in attributable cases by 6,190 cases while the state of Texas had the largest increase by 3,615 cases (Table S4Table S3).
-The percent change in attributable number of cases across states is similar to the percent change in total childhood asthma incident cases using state-specific asthma incidence rates.
+The total attributable cases reduced by 9,103 (6.4%) cases when compared to the main paper (Table 4).
+By living location, urbanized areas had the largest reduction by 8,040 (6.8%) cases, while rural areas had the least reduction by 514 (3.6%) cases attributable to NO2 exposure.
+By income group, the highest income group had the largest decrease in attributable cases by 2.994 (8.5%) and the lowest income group had the least decrease by 58 (1%) cases.
+The state of California had the largest decrease in attributable cases by 6,190 cases while the state of Texas had the largest increase by 3,615 cases (Table S4).

 Comparing attributable fractions

 The overall attributable fraction reduced 1.4% with urbanized areas having the largest reduction by 1.7% in terms of living location.
-In terms of income group, the largest reduction was 1.8% for both $50,000 to <$75,000 and ≥$75,000 (TableTableTable 4Table 4).
+In terms of income group, the largest reduction was 1.8% for both $50,000 to <$75,000 and ≥$75,000 (Table 4).
 The attributable fraction across states did not differ when using state specific asthma incidence rates.

 Discussion (bullet points)

+Haneen to add 2000 words

 Using state specific asthma incidence rates did not change the results much (within the range of the sensitivity analysis from the main paper)